A. G. Perarivalan

-A. G. Perarivalan (born 1971) is a convict in the Rajiv Gandhi assassination case.
-He was on life imprisonment along with Murugan and Santhan who were other two convicts of the same case.
+A. G. Perarivalan (born 30 July 1971) is an Indian man who was convicted for his involvement in the assassination of Rajiv Gandhi.
+He was sentenced to life imprisonment along with Murugan and Santhan who were other two convicts from the same case.
 The Supreme Court ordered the release of Perarivalan on 18 May 2022 after he spent over 30 years in jail.

 Early life and education

 Perarivalan was born on 30 July 1971 in Jolarpet, Tamil Nadu to Gnanasekaran alias Kuyildasan and Arputham Ammal.
-His parents were followers of Periyar who was the founder of Dravidian movement in Tamil Nadu.
+His parents were followers of "Periyar" E.V.
+Ramasamy, the founder of Dravidian movement in Tamil Nadu.
 Perarivalan did well in school.
 Perarivalan was the second highest scorer in the school in the 10th standard public examination.
 After completing class 10, Perarivalan joined the Diploma course (DECE) in Electronics and Communication Technology and completed it.
 After completing his diploma course, he worked in the computer department in the office of the Viduthalai Daily magazine located at Periyar Thidal in Chennai.

 He completed his bachelor of computer applications and master of computer applications degrees through the Indira Gandhi National Open University while still in prison.
 In 2012, he scored highest ever mark among prisoners in Plus Two examination with 91.33 per cent.
 In 2013, he got gold medal by topping a diploma course examination conducted by the Tamil Nadu Open University.

 Arrest and sentence

 He was arrested on 11 June 1991 at Periyar Thidal, Chennai by Central Bureau of Investigation officers.
 He was charged with providing a 9-volt battery for the explosive device to assassination conspirator Sivarasan.
 His death penalty was commuted to life term imprisonment after a Supreme Court verdict on 18 February 2014.
-According to the CBI, Perarivalan confessed on August 14, 1991, and August 15, 1991 to purchasing the batteries making him the main suspect.
+According to the CBI, Perarivalan confessed on 14 August 1991, and 15 August 1991 to purchasing the batteries making him the main suspect.
 Right from the start, Perarivalan had firmly stated that his confession statements were distorted.

 He has since said that he was unaware of the purpose for which he was buying the batteries, and has consistently maintained his innocence.
 Perarivalan would repeatedly say during his time in jail that giving a battery shouldn't equate to him knowing about the plot.